Mike Bacsik (2000s pitcher): Draft and minor leagues

+New York Mets (2002–2003)

 On December 11, 2001, as part of a big trade, Bacsik was traded along with Roberto Alomar and Danny Peoples to the New York Mets for Matt Lawton, Alex Escobar, Jerrod Riggan, Earl Snyder, and Billy Traber.
 On July 5, 2002, he got his first big league win when he made his debut with the Mets.
 He would later go on to have a 3–2 record with a 4.37 ERA in the 2003 season.
 He spent just two seasons with the Mets before becoming a free agent on October 15, 2003.

+Texas Rangers (2004)

 Two months later, on December 23, 2003, Bacsik signed a contract with the Texas Rangers (incidentally, the team where his father was a member when he was born).
 He spent most of the 2004 season with the Oklahoma Redhawks, the Rangers' Triple-A affiliate.
 He made just three starts in 2004 for the big league club, going 1–1 with a 4.60 ERA.

+Philadelphia Phillies

 He became a free agent after the 2004 season and signed a contract on November 18, 2004, with the Philadelphia Phillies.
 However, he spent the whole 2005 season with the Scranton/Wilkes-Barre Red Barons, the Phillies' Triple-A team.
 He opted for minor league free agency after the 2005 season.

+Washington Nationals (2007)

 He signed a contract with the Washington Nationals on February 9, 2006, with an invitation to spring training.
 He made just one start in spring training and gave up six runs in 0.2 innings before getting cut in April.
 Afterwards, he signed a minor league contract with the Arizona Diamondbacks.
 He had an impressive minor league season with the Diamondbacks' Triple-A team, the Tucson Sidewinders, in which he went a perfect 11–0 with a 2.79 ERA in 28 games (10 starts).